The Society of Folk Dance Historians (SFDH)

 In 1978, he moved to Los Angeles, California, and joined the famed AMAN Folk Ensemble as a soloist and choreographer.
 Graham is one of a handful of American men (including Vince Evanchuk) who developed the art of dancing on his toes in the folk tradition of the men in the Republic of Georgia.
 He has performed solo on the stages of Los Angeles; Dorothy Chandler Pavilion, San Francisco's Opera House, New York's Brooklyn Academy of Music, and San Diego's East County Performing Arts Center.
 He has also appeared on television in San Francisco, Oakland, and the Republic of Georgia, and been interviewed on radio.

-In 1979, after having taught part-time at colleges in San Francisco and Los Angeles, Graham was offered a full-time teaching position at San Diego State University where he teaches practical and theoretical dance courses in folk, ballroom, ethnology, pedagogy, and history as an associate professor of dance in the School of Music & Dance.
-He has been recognized as an Outstanding Faculty Member at SDSU.
-Graham has published seven dance research articles.
+In 1979, after having taught part-time at colleges in San Francisco and Los Angeles, Graham was offered a full-time teaching position at San Diego State University where he taught practical and theoretical dance courses in folk, ballroom, ethnology, pedagogy, and history as an associate professor of dance in the School of Music & Dance.
+He was recognized as an Outstanding Faculty Member at SDSU.
+Graham published seven dance research articles.

 In San Diego he founded the San Diego Folk Ensemble, a group of thirty dancers and musicians who presented concerts around the region from 1983 until 1990.

 In 1989, Graham completed a course of study with the Georgian Music Society in Tbilisi, the Georgian Republic.
-Graham also has researched dance in the Applachians, the Georgian Republic, and the former Yugoslavia.
-As a choreographer, Graham has nearly fifty choreographies to his credit.
+Graham also researched dance in the Applachians, the Georgian Republic, and the former Yugoslavia.
+As a choreographer, Graham had nearly fifty choreographies to his credit.

-Graham received his Master of Arts degree from the San Francisco State University in Creative Arts Interdiscilinary - Dance.
+Graham received his Master of Arts degree from the San Francisco State University in Creative Arts Interdisciplinary - Dance.
 Before coming to San Diego State University, he taught at San José State, San Francisco State, Dominican College, and Cerritos College.
-Among dance students and dancers alike, he is known for his concise and helpful teaching and for making dance accessible to dancers of all ages at all levels.
-In addition to his folk and ethnic dance specialization, he has training in many other dance forms, such as ballet and ballroom dance, and has taught in diverse array of both technique and theory.
+Among dance students and dancers alike, he was known for his concise and helpful teaching and for making dance accessible to dancers of all ages at all levels.
+In addition to his folk and ethnic dance specialization, he had training in many other dance forms, such as ballet and ballroom dance, and taught a diverse array of both technique and theory.

 Graham made his debut as a contra dance caller with the San Diego Folk Heritage in 1994.
-Graham is known for creation of exciting programs suited to dancers at all levels, and clear and confident calling.
-He has called more than 145 complete evening programs since 1994.
-While he mostly calls dances in San Diego, he has been invited to call in Berkeley, Sacramento, San Luis Obispo, Long Beach, Anaheim, and in Prescott and Flagstaff, Arizona.
-Bands that he has worked with include Au Contraire, Cobblestone, Continental Drifters, Crossroads, Flight Path, Growling Old Geezers, Hey Wire, Hot Asphalt, Jump Fingers, Kitchen Junket, Lime in the Harp, The More the Merrier, The New Lost Melody Boys, Old Twine String Band, Paddy O'Furniture, Ranting Banshee, String Theory, the Swamp Mamas, The Usual Suspects, Vista Social Club, and Watermelon Pie.
+Graham was known for creation of exciting programs suited to dancers at all levels, and clear and confident calling.
+From 1994 he called more than 145 complete evening programs.
+While he mostly called dances in San Diego, he was invited to call in Berkeley, Sacramento, San Luis Obispo, Long Beach, Anaheim, and in Prescott and Flagstaff, Arizona.
+Bands that he worked with included Au Contraire, Cobblestone, Continental Drifters, Crossroads, Flight Path, Growling Old Geezers, Hey Wire, Hot Asphalt, Jump Fingers, Kitchen Junket, Lime in the Harp, The More the Merrier, The New Lost Melody Boys, Old Twine String Band, Paddy O'Furniture, Ranting Banshee, String Theory, the Swamp Mamas, The Usual Suspects, Vista Social Club, and Watermelon Pie.

-In 1998 Graham was diagnosed with severe osteoarthritis in one hip and both knees, and has since had them surgically replaced.
-Graham believes in remaining active and taking life's changes as they come along.
-He also loves playing chess, watching old movies, cooking, and hiking.
+In 1998 Graham was diagnosed with severe osteoarthritis in one hip and both knees, and has had them surgically replaced.
+Graham believed in remaining active and taking life's changes as they came along.
+He also loved playing chess, watching old movies, cooking, and hiking.

-Graham continues to be known for his expertise in folk dance by performing arts and folk dance organizations throughout the United States that have enlisted his advice as a master teacher and consultant.
+Graham continued to be known for his expertise in folk dance by performing arts and folk dance organizations throughout the United States that have enlisted his advice as a master teacher and consultant.